Pest Control

 4. Some Defense Against Termites

-For this precise reason, one of the best defenses against termites boils down to keeping your home and yard clean and tidy.
-This works for many other troublesome and annoying insects that could eventually terrorize you, too, so that you will kill two birds with one stone.
+For this precise reason, one of the best defenses against termites is keeping your home and yard clean and tidy.
+This method also works for other annoying insects that could bother you.
+You can solve two problems at once.

 Can Winged Termites Affect Selling a Home?